Franz Nopcsa von Felső-Szilvás: Contributions to paleobiology and geology

-Nopcsa studied Transylvanian dinosaurs intensively, even though they were smaller than their "cousins" elsewhere in the world.
-For example, he unearthed six-meter-long sauropods, a group of dinosaurs which elsewhere commonly grew to 30 meters or more, which he named Magyarosaurus.
+Nopcsa studied Transylvanian dinosaurs extensively, which are unusual in being much smaller than their relatives elsewhere in the world.
+For example, he unearthed six-meter-long sauropods, a group of dinosaurs which elsewhere commonly grew to 20 meters or more, which he named Magyarosaurus.
 Nopcsa deduced that the area where the remains were found was an island, Hațeg Island (now the Haţeg or Hatzeg basin in Romania) during the Mesozoic era.
 He theorized that "limited resources" found on islands commonly have an effect of "reducing the size of animals" over the generations, producing a localized form of dwarfism.
 Nopcsa's theory of insular dwarfism—also known as the island rule—is today widely accepted.
 Additional pygmy sauropods, named Europasaurus, were recently discovered in northern Germany.

 Nopcsa also created a theory about the dinosaurs' sexual dimorphism, which he published in 1926.
 Among others, he thought that hadrosaurid species with the cranial crests were males and those without them were females.
 He paired Kritosaurus with Parasaurolophus, Prosaurolophus with Saurolophus and others.
 His examples were not proved to be true, but his opinion that sexual dimorphism was present among hadrosaurid dinosaurs has gained acceptance, see for example Lambeosaurus.

 Nopcsa discovered and named several species in his lifetime.
 In 1899 he named the species Mochlodon robustus, which he later renamed to Rhabdodon robustum in 1915.
 He also named Struthiosaurus transylvanicus, which he described in 1915.
 In 1928 he named the Teinurosaurus (meaning "extended tail lizard").
 He named the turtle species Kallokibotion bajazidi, which literally means beautiful box of Bajazid'.
 Nopcsa chose the name because, in the words of British palaeontologist Gareth Dyke, "the shape of the shell reminded him of Bajazid's arse".

 Nopcsa was also interested in evolutionary theory, especially on macroevolution, on which the fossil record can yield relevant data.

 Nopcsa was also an important geologist.
 Indeed, Nopcsa was one of the first scholars to study the geology of the western Balkans, particularly northern Albania.